It may be one of the few things you haven’t discussed with friends. Here’s an honest, clear account of what you can expect with bleeding after birth.

 - Having lochia with an offensive smell.

 - Heavier than expected bleeding, or bleeding that becomes heavier rather than lighter over time.
-(University Hospital Southampton NHS Foundation Trust, 2015; RCOG, 2016)
+(UHS NHS Foundation Trust, 2015; RCOG, 2016)

-If you have any of these symptoms you should speak to your GP or health visitor (RCOG, 2016).
+If you have any of these symptoms, you should speak to your GP or health visitor immediately (RCOG, 2016).
 Treatment for an infection includes antibiotics, so remind the health professional if you are breastfeeding so they can select the most appropriate antibiotic.

 9. It’s important to reduce your risk of infection